 Read below to see how Muse Scholars have engaged in creative writing both inside and outside the classroom through attendance at special events, involvement in co-curricular activities, and more.

 Every semester, the Distinguished Writers Series brings some of the biggest names in literature to Hunter College for an evening reading and question-and-answer session with the audience.
-Past readers have included Seamus Heaney, Margaret Atwood (photo, left), Sharon Olds, Michael Ondaatje, and many more.
+Past readers have included Seamus Heaney, Margaret Atwood (photo, left), Sharon Olds, Michael Ondaatje, Salman Rushdie and many more.
 Muses are encouraged to attend the readings or go a step further and enroll in HUM 180, Distinguished Living Writers.
-In that course, undergraduates read the works of writers visiting for that semester's Distinguished Writers Series and get to interact with them at their readings or during special classes.
-The Writing Center at Hunter College is another place where students can go to hear special readings by acclaimed authors.
+In that course, undergraduates read the works of writers visiting for that semester's Distinguished Writers Series and get to interact with them at their readings and during special classes.
+The Writing Center at Hunter College is another place where students can go to hear readings by acclaimed authors.

 Hunter's award-winning English faculty also make time for the Muse Scholars.
-During Spring 2012, best-seller and Hunter Professor Colum McCann (photo, right, with Muses and Muse Scholar Director Dara Meyers-Kingsley) spoke with the Muse Scholars and other Hunter honors students about the writer's life and the inspiration behind his National Book Award-winning novel Let the Great World Spin.
+During Spring 2012 and Spring 2014, best-selling author and Hunter Professor Colum McCann (photo, right, with Muse Scholars and Muse Scholar Director Dara Meyers-Kingsley) spoke with the Muses and other Hunter honors students about the writer's life and the inspiration behind his National Book Award-winning novel Let the Great World Spin.

 Muse in the News - Creative Writing